 Choosing a Septoplasty or Rhinoplasty Specialist in Cleveland, OH

-Who is a Candidate for Functional Rhinoplasty or Septoplasty Surgery?
+Who is a Candidate for Functional Rhinoplasty or Septoplasty (Septorhinoplasty) Surgery?

-Healthy men and women, with appropriate expectations, seeking relief from nasal obstruction caused by a deformity of the bone and cartilage framework of the nose may be excellent candidates for functional rhinoplasty or septoplasty.
+Healthy people, with appropriate expectations, seeking relief from nasal obstruction caused by a deformity of the bone and cartilage framework of the nose may be excellent candidates for functional rhinoplasty, septorhinoplasty, or septoplasty.

 How is Functional Rhinoplasty or Septoplasty Surgery Performed?

-Rhinoplasty and septoplasty may be performed with moderate sedation or general anesthesia, depending on the patient’s preference.
-Small incisions, hidden under the nasal tip and within the nose, allow access to the cartilage and bone responsible for the shape and function of the nose.
+Rhinoplasty and septoplasty is performed with general anesthesia.
+Small incisions, hidden under the nasal tip and within the nose, are used.
 These structures are carefully adjusted to achieve the desired function and, in some cases, appearance of the nose.
-As each nose is unique in both appearance and function, the septoplasty and functional rhinoplasty procedures and techniques are planned to meet each patient’s individual needs.
+As each nose is unique in both appearance and function, the septoplasty and functional rhinoplasty procedures and techniques are individualized.
 Sutures are used to close the incisions and a small external splint is placed.
-Internal splinting and packing are usually not necessary.
+Nasal packing is usually not necessary.

 What is the Recovery Time for Functional Rhinoplasty or Septoplasty Surgery?

-Both procedures are performed on an outpatient basis with most patients returning to the comfort of their own home a few hours after surgery.
-Patients are encouraged to be up and about on the day of surgery.
+Septorhinoplasty is done on an outpatient basis.
 Prescription pain medicine is usually required for about 3 days.
 Bruising and swelling last about 7 to 10 days.
-Activity is restricted for 2 weeks with additional avoidance of contact sports for one month.
+Activity is restricted for 2 weeks.
 A splint over the bridge of the nose and a few small sutures near the nostril opening are removed one week after surgery and most patients are able to return to their occupational and social activities at that time.
 Patients undergoing a septoplasty without functional rhinoplasty should anticipate a much milder recovery with return to full activity in one week.

 Where should I go for Septoplasty Surgery in northeast Ohio?

-Harmych Facial Plastic Surgery is located in the Cleveland, Ohio suburb of Pepper Pike near Beachwood, Ohio.
+Harmych Facial Plastic Surgery is located in Beachwood, Ohio.
 Schedule a consultation at our Beachwood location and see if septoplasty surgery is a good option for you.

 29225 Chagrin Blvd. #285